MLB Baseball Stadiums List A-Z

 Home of the Detroit Tigers since 2010, Comerica Park provides a retro feel along with a huge homage to the team's past history in the MLB world.
 Tigers meet incoming visitors at the front of the gate which get fans riled up for the upcoming game.
 At this stadium you can also ride the Fly Ball Ferris Wheel Ride and the Comerica Carousel which has 30 hand painted tigers on it.

 16. Citizens Bank Park

-Citizens Bank Park, home to the Philadelphia Phillies, acknowledges that baseball is a leisure activity and is a slow paced game.
-The park utilizes social spaces for children who may become bored during the game, along with optimal “selfie spots” such as a 19 foot tall liberty bell.
+Citizens Bank Park, home to the Philadelphia Phillies, acknowledges that baseball is a leisure activity and a slow-paced game.
+The park utilizes social spaces for children who may become bored during the game, along with optimal “selfie spots” such as a 19-foot-tall liberty bell.
 This stadium was also one of the first to recognize the importance of higher quality restaurants for fans and visitors that want to dine while attending a game.

 17. Progressive Field

 Progressive Field, home to the Cleveland Indians, was built in 1994 and in recent years has gotten quite a few upgrades.
 Suites, new restaurants and bars, and overall a new modern feeling has been added to the stadium.
 Upgrades to social aspects were the main focus of the renovations along with a revamped kids zone and sensory room.
 Integrating a family section into the stadium highlights how baseball can be a fun activity for the whole family, and the Progressive stadium does a good job of that.

 18. T-Mobile Park